SkygearIO/chat-SDK-iOS/docs/UIKit/ParticipantListView.md

 ```

 To provide the avatars of the users being found, you can implement the
-following method in `SKYChatParticipantListViewControllerDataSource`:
+following method of `SKYChatParticipantListViewControllerDataSource`:

 - `listViewController(_:avatarImageForParticipant:atIndexPath:)`

-Moreover, by implementing the following method in
+Moreover, by implementing the following method of
 `SKYChatParticipantListViewControllerDelegate`, you will be notified when a
 user is selected in Participant List View: